Home > Digital technologies > Development > Why Python is better than Excel for processing massive data

 For big data, Python rules the roost

-Many datasets exceed this value.
-This is the case for stock price histories (809 MB in zip format for American stocks), the Sirene database of French companies from INSEE (1.3 GB), the national database of buildings of the Scientific and Technical Center of the building (5.3 GB), or the database of French INPI brands (15 GB).
+Many datasets exceed this size.
+These include historical stock prices (809 MB in zip format for US stocks), the Sirene database of French companies from INSEE (1.3 GB), the national buildings database from the Centre Scientifique et Technique du Bâtiment (5.3 GB), and the database of French trademarks from INPI (15 GB).

-Python and Pandas, your allies for data
+Python and Pandas, your data allies

-Getting started with Python and Pandas is relatively simple and quick, suitable for programming newbies.
-No wonder Python will be the most used language in the world in 2022, ahead of Java and C/C++, according to the PYPL popularity index.
-Python skills are also highly sought after by companies: it is the second most requested language in job advertisements after JavaScript according to a study by theCalifornia University of Berkeley.
+Getting to grips with Python and Pandas is relatively quick and straightforward, making them ideal for newcomers to programming.
+No wonder Python will be the most widely used language in the world in 2022, ahead of Java and C/C++, according to the PYPL popularity index.
+In fact, Python skills are highly sought after by companies: it is the second most requested language in job advertisements after JavaScript, according to a study by theUniversity of California, Berkeley.

 The power of Pandas comes from its speed in processing data.
 It can easily handle a million entries in a matter of seconds.